 PhD Alumni Named IAS 2024-25 Scholars

-We are proud of political science alumni Ayten Gündoğdu (PhD '08) and Ahmad Qais Munhazim (BA '12, PhD '19) for being named Scholars at Princeton University's Institute of Advanced Scholars (IAS) in the School of Social Science for the 2024-25 academic year!
+We are proud of political science alumni Ayten Gündoğdu (PhD '08) and Ahmad Qais Munhazim (BA '12, PhD '19) for being named Scholars at Institute for Advanced Study (IAS) in the School of Social Science for the 2024-25 academic year!

 Established in 1930, IAS strives to advance knowledge across the sciences and humanities.
 The Institute serves as one of the leading centers for curiosity-driven theoretical research and independent intellectual inquiry.